-This was an Allied operation to clear the German forces from the Over-Betuwe area of the Netherlands as part of ‘Quick Anger’ (2/3 April 1945).
+'Destroyer' was the Allied operation to clear the German forces from the Over-Betuwe area of the Netherlands as part of 'Quick Anger' (2/3 April 1945).

 When the corps took over the Nijmegen sector on 15 March the Germans still controlled the northern portion of the 'island' and a rectangular area to the west of the Pannerdensch Canal connecting the two rivers.
 The southern portion of the 'island' was held by Major General G. H. A. MacMillan’s (from 28 March Major General S. B. Rawlins’s) British 49th Division, the only formation as yet under Foulkes’s command, with the 18th Armoured Car Regiment (12th Manitoba Dragoons) along the line of lower Waal river to the north-east of 's-Hertogenbosch.